 Unfortunately doctors rarely look at the second point.
 They check the supply of hormone in the blood, but do not look at whether this supply can be used.

-In this free e-book, I'll show you the bigger picture, helping you understand that there are more aspects to a slow thyroid than just supplementing a hormone deficiency.
+In this free Weetkracht Webinar, I'll update you on your diagnosis and show you the bigger picture, helping you understand that there are more aspects to a slow thyroid than just supplementing a hormone deficiency.

-With the right blood tests and some lifestyle adjustments (nutrition, exercise, sleep, thoughts and stress) you can influence the availability and usability of your thyroid hormone.
+With proper blood tests and lifestyle modifications (diet, exercise, sleep, thoughts and stress), you can influence the availability and usability of your thyroid hormone.

-After reading this e-book, you'll have enough knowledge to request the right blood tests, so you can measure how your thyroid hormones are really doing.
+After watching/listening to this Webinar, you will also have enough knowledge to request the proper blood tests so you can measure how your thyroid hormones are really doing.

-For more information for the blood tests Vera Kamphorst compiled, visit https://bloodtesting.nl/hashimoto/
+For more information for blood tests compiled by Vera Kamphorst, visit https://bloodtesting.nl/hashimoto/

-Quickly click on this link and download the free e-book.
-Vera promises you; it's going to change your idea about your slow thyroid!
+Quickly click on this link and watch the Free Starter Weetkracht Webinar at a time that suits you.
+(Or click right through to the Free Advanced Webinar.
+Vera promises you; it's going to change your idea about your slow thyroid!)